The U.S. Government and Global Maternal & Child Health Efforts

 Child Health: The health of children from birth through adolescence, with a focus on the health of children under the age of five.
 Newborn health is the health of babies from birth through the first 28 days of life.

-Each year, an estimated 5.9 million children under age five – primarily infants – die from largely preventable or treatable causes.4 In addition, approximately 303,000 women die during pregnancy and childbirth each year, and millions more experience severe adverse consequences.5 These challenges are especially prevalent in developing countries, with significant disparities between developing and developed regions in maternal and under-five mortality (see Table 1).
-Furthermore, sub-Saharan Africa is the hardest hit region in the world, followed by Southern Asia; together they account for more than 80% of maternal and under-five deaths.6
+Each year, an estimated 5.3 million children under age five – primarily infants – die from largely preventable or treatable causes.4 In addition, approximately 295,000 women die during pregnancy and childbirth each year, and millions more experience severe adverse consequences.5 These challenges are especially prevalent in developing countries (see Table 1).
+Furthermore, sub-Saharan Africa is the hardest hit region in the world, followed by Southern Asia and South-Eastern Asia; altogether they account for approximately 90% of maternal and under-five deaths.6

 |Under-Five Mortality Rate (U5MR)